SalvadorCarnelutti/Workout/README.md

 - Schedule recurring days and time of the week to tackle on your workouts through sessions
 - Browse through all your available sessions set for any given day of the week
 - Enable local notifications for when workout sessions are going to start
-- Switch between light mode and dark mode display.
+- Switch between light mode and dark mode display
+- Display system's language appropiately (There is currently English and Spanish support)

 It's a fun project that actually has a functional use for myself as I have some stretching routines and some home workouts.
 The application can help me be a little more organized.